MetaMask/metamask-module-template/README.md

 - The major version branch should be set to the most recent release with that major version.
 For example, when backporting a `v1.0.2` release, you'd want to ensure there was a `1.x` branch that was set to the `v1.0.1` tag.

-3. Trigger the `workflow_dispatch` event for the `Create Release Pull Request` action to create the release PR.
+3. Trigger the [`workflow_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event [manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) for the `Create Release Pull Request` action to create the release PR.

 - You can find the workflow dispatch button by navigating to the "Actions" tab of the repository, and clicking on the "Create Release Pull Request" workflow in the left sidebar.
 There should be a "Run workflow" dropdown in the top row of the workflow run table.
 - Press "Run workflow" dropdown and choose a base branch, and either a release type (e.g. "major", "minor", or "patch") or release version.
 Then press the "Run workflow" button.